 Hanging Super Heavy Items: Are Wall Studs Necessary?

 I had one super heavy iron cross that I knew for sure that I wanted to mount on a stud.
-The way I found my wall studs was:
+Here is how I found my wall studs.

 It was incredibly helpful when I went to go and hang the cross!
 Of course, I didn't need to use all the studs but it was nice to know where they were anyway, just in case.